Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 under manual control.
 Stability augmentation can be engaged individually or in any combination for pitch, roll, or yaw axis.

+> 💡 The pilot may feel the STAB system partially fighting their input as it
+> tries to smooth it out, this can especially also result in roll fighting or
+> roll rebound effects.
+In such a case, the pilot may deactivate the STAB system
+> for the offending channel specifically.

 The **AFCS mode** of operation maintains any aircraft heading and/or attitude selected within the AFCS